- Home Based

 Some mornings you will be involved in running hands-on art & craft classes for children, often working in partnership with local community organisations.
 Afternoons you will be involved in running after-school clubs or managing your team to deliver these.

-The bfa recently spoke with Creation Station to discuss their prominent branding, and why they believe this helps their franchise.
+The bfa recently spoke with Sarah Cressall CEO of The Creation Station to discuss their prominent branding, and why they believe this helps their franchise.

-It was when we started getting calls from brands I greatly admired to work with them.
-We have been fortunate to work with Lego, Hasbro and other great daily friendly brands.
+It was when we started getting calls from brands that I greatly admired to work with them.
+We now work with great international brands including Lego, Hasbro, Disney, Usborne and other great family friendly brands.

 When developing your brand, did you have a marketing and brand strategy in place?
 And if so, at what stage did you implement it?